MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

+Randomized experiments are generally built on four principles:

 1. **Blocking.** Researchers sometimes know or suspect that variables, other than the treatment, influence the response.
 Under these circumstances, they may first group individuals based on this variable into **blocks** and then randomize cases within each block to the treatment groups.
 This strategy is often referred to as **blocking**.